Boston Pizza: Boston's

 Boston's is the U.S. and Mexican version of the Boston Pizza franchise.
 In 1998, a U.S. headquarters was set up in Dallas, Texas.
 The Boston Pizza name was changed to Boston's: The Gourmet Pizza, Restaurant and Sports Bar that same year.
 Boston's had over 30 stores in the U.S. and 22 in Mexico.

+There are 13 U.S. states with restaurants, including California, Texas, and Georgia.

 Promotional branding

 As part of an advertising campaign during the first round of the 2011 Stanley Cup playoffs, when the Boston Bruins played the Montreal Canadiens, the company temporarily rebranded its Montreal locations as "Montreal Pizza".
 In the final round of the playoffs, when the Bruins played the Vancouver Canucks, the company temporarily rebranded its British Columbia locations as "Vancouver Pizza".

 Trademark dispute

 In 2002, Boston Pizza commenced a lawsuit against Boston Market in the Federal Court of Canada over the trademark use of the word "Boston" in Canada.
 In its defence, Boston Market alleged that Boston Pizza's trademarks were invalid because they described a style of pizza from a specific area.
 The dispute continued after Boston Market ceased operations in Canada in 2004.
 The parties settled the dispute in 2008 under an agreement that Boston Market would not use the words "Boston" or "Boston Market" in Canada for five years for restaurants or any food or drink products (other than pre-packaged food products, but not including pizza and lasagna).
 Boston Market also agreed that it would not challenge Boston Pizza's use in Canada of any trademark that uses the words "Boston" or "Boston Pizza" (with certain exceptions).